henomis/henomis.github.io/blog/content/posts/NetBSD on a ROCK64 Board.md

 > Did I tell you I have a lot of dust-collecting devices in my office?

 I remembered I had a USB wifi dongle that I bought a few years ago.
 This adapter is based on the Atheros AR9271 chipset, I knew it was supported by Linux at the time, but I wasn't sure about FreeBSD.
 After a quick search, I found the FreeBSD wiki page dedicated to [Atheros wireless driver support](https://wiki.freebsd.org/dev/ath(4)).
 And you know what?
-The AR9271 chipset is not yet supported as well as the related USB HAL.
+The AR9271 chipset  is not yet well supported along with the related USB HAL.

 > Mmm, ok let's buy a cheap USB wifi dongle that is supported by FreeBSD.